1992 Yugoslav People's Army column incident in Sarajevo: Aftermath

-Controversy
+Investigation and charges

 An investigation was opened by the Serbian Prosecutors Office and has stirred controversy both in Bosnia and Herzegovina and Serbia.
 Two members of the State Presidency, Haris Silajdžić and Željko Komšić, claimed Serbia's action breached the Rome Agreement.
 The presidents attended a meeting with members of the wartime Presidency of Bosnia, namely Tatjana Ljujić-Mijatović, Ivo Komšić, Miro Lazović and Ejup Ganić, and concluded that Serbia had breached the 1996 Rome Agreement, failed to seek the ICTY's opinion before taking action and had "therefore breached international legal provisions".

 A Belgrade court issued arrest warrants for 19 former Bosnian-government officials.
 Ejup Ganić, a former member of the Bosnian wartime presidency who was among the people sought for the attack, dismissed the allegations, indicating the attack on the JNA column was aimed at striking at Izetbegović's kidnappers after his capture by Bosnian Serb forces.
 Ganić was arrested in London, but was quickly released since Judge Timothy Workman ruled that the JNA was an enemy army at war with Bosnia and Herzegovina and thus, a legitimate target.
 In 2003 The International Tribunal for Justice dismissed the case, stating that the actions of the ArBiH did not constitute a breach of law.

 On 3 March 2011, Jovan Divjak was arrested in Vienna due to Serbia's arrest warrant.
-However, Austria said it will not extradite him to Belgrade.
+However, Austria said it would not extradite him to Belgrade.
 In 2003, the ICTY also ruled that there was no ground for prosecution of Divjak.

-In 2012, the Prosecutor's Office of Bosnia and Herzegovina did the same.
+In April 2022, a Sarajevo court charged Ganić and nine other former Bosniak political and military leaders with war crimes over the incident.
+They were accused of having "planned, attacked and incited [others to attack] the undefended convoy.. escorted by the UN peace forces", as well as having failed to either prevent the killings or punish the perpetrators of the attack.
+In July 2022, they pled not guilty in court.